Skip to main content

 You turn on the faucet and notice water quickly pooling in the sink.
 Slow drains strike again.
 This frustrating plumbing issue often signals underlying problems that could worsen if you ignore them.

 Slow drains can disrupt your daily routine and potentially lead to costly repairs.
-Grasshopper Heating & Cooling understands how concerning these symptoms can be for homeowners.
+Grasshopper Heating, Cooling, Plumbing & Electrical understands how concerning these symptoms can be for homeowners.

 What Causes Slow Drains?